 10 Great Naturalists and Scientists at The Notebook

 Since 2009 we have been interviewing, spending time with and collaborating with top scientists and naturalists.
 We visit some at their homes, labs or offices; others come to The Naturalist's Notebook to give talks, do book signings, lead outings or help create installations.
 Here are several of them.
-You'll see and hear about more of them—and get to know them all better, we hope—in the months and years ahead.
+We thank them all for their work and for their generosity.

 Bernd Heinrich is one of the world's greatest living naturalists and nature writers (a winner of the prestigious John Burroughs Medal for natural-history writing, among other honors) and a wonderful friend of The Naturalist's Notebook's.
 He is also an artist.
-In both our Seal Harbor and Northeast Harbor spaces we show paintings and illustrations that he has done for his nearly 20 books (including bestsellers such as Mind of the Raven and Winter World).
+In both our Seal Harbor and Northeast Harbor spaces we have shown some of the many paintings and illustrations that he has done for his nearly 20 books (including bestsellers such as Mind of the Raven and Winter World).
 We have set up interactions in which visitors learn to draw birds based on some of his paintings.
-Bernd has done multiple talks and book-signings with the Notebook, welcomed the two of us regularly to his cabin in western Maine (where he conducts much of his field research), patiently—make that enthusiastically—answered constant questions from us about every aspect of nature, shared with our blog and Facebook page some of his latest photos and discoveries, and helped us and Connecticut naturalist/artist Dorie Petrochko create a vernal pool diorama for the Seal Harbor Notebook.
-We will soon begin sharing on this site more of his nature observations and will make available here his books, museum-quality prints (signed, limited edition) of some of his paintings, and cards designed by us and him that feature his artwork and mini-essays on nature.
+Bernd has done multiple talks and book-signings with the Notebook, welcomed the two of us to his cabin in western Maine (where he conducts much of his field research), patiently—make that enthusiastically—answered constant questions from us about every aspect of nature, shared with our blog and Facebook page some of his latest photos and discoveries, and helped us and Connecticut naturalist/artist Dorie Petrochko create a vernal pool diorama for the Seal Harbor Notebook.
 Bernd, a professor emeritus at the University of Vermont, is one of the most remarkable people we've ever met—an amazingly astute observer of the natural world, an endlessly curious field biologist, a clear and insightful writer, a record-setting ultra-distance runner, the best tree-climber we know (how else to check a nest for eggs?) and a terrific person.
-More good news for those of you who are already Bernd fans: He has a new book coming out in 2016.
-We'll soon tell you all about it.

 Acclaimed astrophysicist Alex Filippenko was part of two teams that in 1998 discovered the accelerating expansion of the universe, for which the team leaders received the 2011 Nobel Prize.
 He has been voted the best professor at the University of California at Berkeley a record nine times, was honored in 2006 as the National Professor of the Year, received the 2004 Carl Sagan Prize for Science Popularization and has regularly appeared on television in science and astronomy shows and documentaries, including 40 episodes of "The Universe."
 Alex has hiked with us in Acadia National Park, given a Naturalist's Notebook-organized talk at the Schoodic Institute, taken part in a Naturalist's Notebook retreat and contributed his insights for day and night sky-watching installations at The Naturalist's Notebook in Seal Harbor, which he visited in 2013 and 2014.
 The two of us also have visited Alex in Berkeley, where his many projects include working to protect and endow the famed Lick Observatory in the face of steep California budget cuts.
 For all the serious science he does, Alex has a great sense of fun.
 Thanks to him and his science-promoting wife, Noelle, I'm able walk around wearing a T-shirt that reads: DARK ENERGY IS THE NEW BLACK.
 How cool is that?